mister2d/CoexistAI/README.md

    > The script will:
    > - Pull the SearxNG Docker image
    > - Create and activate a Python virtual environment
-   > - Set your `GOOGLE_API_KEY` (edit the script to use your real key).
+   > - **USER ACTION NEEDED** Set your `GOOGLE_API_KEY` (edit the script to use your real key).
 [Obtain your API key (Currently Gemini, OpenAI and ollama is supported)](https://ai.google.dev/gemini-api/docs/api-key) from your preferred LLM provider.
    > - Start the SearxNG Docker container
    > - Install Python dependencies
    > - Start the FastAPI server

 3. **That’s it!**
-   The FastAPI server will start automatically and you’re ready to go.
+   The FastAPI and MCP server will start automatically and you’re ready to go.

 **Note:**
 - Make sure Docker, Python 3, and pip are installed on your system.